biodash/biodash.github.io/content/codeclub/12_loops/index.md

 In many other languages, we would need a ***loop*** or a similar construct to iterate over each value in the vector and multiply by 1.61.
 In fact, under the hood, R *also* uses a loop to do this!
 So does it even make a difference?
 Yes -- the advantages of using vectorization in R are:

 -   You don't have to write the loop, saving you a fair bit of typing and making the code clearer.

 -   The under-the-hood-loop is being executed *much* faster than a loop that you would write.
-This is because it is written in `C`/`C++` code which only has to be called once rather than at least as many times as there are iterations in our loop.
+This is because it is written in `C`/`C++` code which only has to be called once (instead of at least as many times as there are iterations in our loop).

 <br>